Solo Retreats: Why the First Day Doesn’t Count

 This experience made me wonder if the difficulty of settling our minds isn’t just about habit, or distraction, or even the pace of life we’ve grown used to.

-I’ve come to see our resistance to rest as a signal worth paying attention to.
+I’ve come to see our resistance to rest as a signal worth paying attention to, especially for those of us trying to build a more intentional, sustainable pace of living.

 When the noise of our lives suddenly gets quiet, space opens up.